 The Wichita MSA has numerous retail centers, including New Market Square, the Waterfront, Greenwich Place, and Bradley Fair, which had encouraged industry growth until the economic decline occurred.
-Retail trade employment increased, specifically by 3.1 percent from 2012 to 2013 and 1.4 percent from 2013 to 2016, yearover-year.
+Retail trade employment increased, specifically by 3.1 percent from 2012 to 2013 and 1.4 percent from 2013 to 2016, year-over-year.
 Retail trade employment in the Wichita MSA declined in both 2018 and 2019 losing 1.1 percent and 2.2 percent respectively.
+This trend continued in 2020 when retail trade employment in the Wichita MSA declined by 3.0 percent, most likely due to the effects of COVID-19.